hmvege/LatViz/README.md

 # LatViz - Lattice Visualization
 A small command line interface for visualizing gauge field configurations.

-LatViz uses the [Mayavi](http://docs.enthought.com/mayavi/mayavi/) package as backbone for creating the frames, then the frames are stitched together using either [ImageMagick](https://imagemagick.org/index.php) or [ffmpeg](https://ffmpeg.org).
+LatViz uses [PyVista](https://docs.pyvista.org/index.html) as backbone for creating the frames, then the frames are stitched together using either [ImageMagick](https://imagemagick.org/index.php) or [ffmpeg](https://ffmpeg.org).

 There are two categories of animations which can be generated.
 One is from a single lattice configurations, the other is from a time series of configurations where a time slice has been specified.